giawa/opengl4csharp/README.md

 ```

 ## Further Reading
 I quickly pushed this project to GitHub, so there isn't much documentation at this time.
 The math objects are quite well documented, and some of the constructs also have decent documentation.
-Check my website, [http://www.giawa.com](http://www.giawa.com) for some examples as I develope with this code.
+Check my website, [http://www.giawa.com](http://www.giawa.com) for some examples as I develop with this code.